 After residency, she was hired as an Assistant Professor at the Yale School of Medicine and worked as an outpatient attending with individuals with serious mental illness, substance abuse, and the deaf/hard of hearing clientele.
 She also served as the Director of the Standardized Patient Program in the Teaching & Learning Center and led the development of the Department of Psychiatry's Residency Program Social Justice and Health Equity Curriculum.

-Since August of 2018, she has been working on health policy in Senator Chris Murphy's office, as the American Psychiatric Association's 2018 Jeanne Spurlock Congressional Fellow.
+From August 2018 until June 2019, Kali worked as a Health Policy Fellow in Senator Chris Murphy's office, as the American Psychiatric Association's 2018 Jeanne Spurlock Congressional Fellow.

 Since then, she works as a psychiatrist on an ACT Team in Washington D.C. and offers freelance consultation to political and/or advocacy organizations around issues of medical practice, public health, and conflict stemming from difference.